How does post-quantum cryptography affect Central Bank Digital Currency?: Introduction

 \section{Introduction}

-Over 130 countries are researching, developing, or piloting a Central Bank Digital Currency (CBDC), according to the latest data in Atlantic Council's CBDC tracker.\footnote{\url{https://www.atlanticcouncil.org/cbdctracker/}, accessed 2023-07-26} An additional 11 have already launched a CBDC.
+Central Bank Digital Currency (CBDC) is a digital means of payment, issued by a country's (or region's) central bank, denominated in the national currency.
+Over 130 countries are researching, developing, or piloting a CBDC, according to the latest data in Atlantic Council's CBDC tracker.\footnote{\url{https://www.atlanticcouncil.org/cbdctracker/}, accessed 2023-12-18} An additional 11 have already launched a CBDC.
 Although consensus around the precise definition of ``launch'' has yet to surface, a production system is generally understood to encompass the following criteria:

 \begin{itemize} \item continuous and uninterrupted availability for an indefinite amount of time, i.e. no unannounced shutdown, \item real legal tender that can always be exchanged at face value with cash and deposit money, \item no system resets, i.e. holdings will remain valid, \item upgrade and maintenance work requires little to no intervention from users, except for long-term hardware upgrades, similar to the 2-5 year cycle of bank cards and smartphones. \end{itemize}